If you open your refrigerator door and a pile of junk food

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Your eating habits are only as good as your supply of food.
-Whether you want to lose weight, maintain a healthy weight or just clean up your diet, you should stock and arrange your refrigerator for success.
+Whether you want to lose weight, maintain a healthy weight or just clean up your diet — registered dietitian Kristin Kirkpatrick, MS, RD, LD, gives advice on how you should stock and arrange your refrigerator for success.

-Invest in individual baskets to separate and organize foods by type: dairy, snacks, fruits and vegetables, condiments and leftovers, for example.
+Invest in individual baskets to separate and organize foods by type: dairy, snacks, fruits, vegetables, condiments and leftovers, for example.
 This makes healthy foods easier to find — and unhealthy food easier to avoid.

 Embrace baggies and containers.
 Make your own trail mix and store it in ¼ cup sandwich bags.
 Pre-portion peanut butter (The natural kind…just peanuts and nothing else!) so you don’t go overboard when smearing it on whole-grain crackers.
 When you have leftovers, divide them in appropriate portions before you store them.